Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 Creating a “Hello World” Application on Arm Cortex-R5F
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Select **File → New → Application Project**.
-The Create New Application Project wizard welcome screen opens.
+1. Select **File → New Example → Hello World → Create Application Component from Template**.
+The Create New Application Component - Hello World wizard welcome screen opens.

-2. Click **Next**.

-3. Use the information in the table below to make your selections in the wizard screens.
+2. Use the information in the table below to make your selections in the wizard screens.

    +------------------------+------------------------+-----------------+
    | Screen                 | System Properties      | Settings        |